Kakamega Forest National Reserve

 Trees and plants include some of Africa’s greatest hard and soft woods like the precious Elgon teak, much prized for its hardwood, red and white stink woods.
 There are also notorious stranglers (ficus thoningii) who grow from other trees and eventually strangle the hosts to death.
 The potent Mkombero tree, a popular aphrodisiac, also grows here.

 There are also many species of splendid orchids, with a handful being endemic, which sit among the branches of the larger trees.
-Flora found in the park includes over fifty species of ferns and 170 other species of flowering plants.
+Flora found in the park include over fifty species of ferns and 170 other species of flowering plants.
 Animals include 7 primate species like the endangered DeBrazza monkey that is mostly found at the isolated Kisere Forest Reserve.

 Many other rare species of primate are common here such as the Blue monkey, frequently seen near the Ishiuku Falls, the Olive baboon, and the Red-Tailed monkey.
 Other mammals in the area include the Clawless Otter, Mongoose, Giant Water Shrew, flying squirrels, Bush bucks, Aardvarks, Porcupines, Giant Forest Hog, Leopard, and many more.